 I love the vibrant colour of glass.
 Stained glass is a hobby that adds so much personality to a space, so I couldn’t wait to put my skills to work when I bought my current house!

-The mosaic artwork was only a small part of the transformation of our staircase, as you may have seen in the previous post I wrote on Birdz of a Feather.
-The blond wood and worn carpet were both stripped off.
+The mosaic artwork was only a small part of the transformation of our staircase.
+The blond wood and worn carpet were both stripped.
 A dark stain and sealer on the wood is already a huge improvement.
-The pictures below show the before, during and after of the staircase makeover.
+Check out our staircase makeover to see how that looks!

 Step 1: ‘Curb Appeal’ with Stained Glass DIY